Stairlift Grants & Help with Financing a Stairlift

 Grants for stairlifts

 Grants are available to help fund the cost of a new stairlift.
 If you or someone you know requires a stairlift but is worried about how they are going to finance it, then try not to write off the option of getting a stairlift completely.
-There are financing options available to those in need; carry on reading to find out more about stairlifts grants.
+There are financing options available to those in need, so carry on reading to find out more about the stairlifts grants which are available.

 Are there stairlift grants available?